roamiiing/deleteitbot/README.md

 The `chats` list contains the chat IDs that the bot will monitor.
 You can obtain a chat ID by talking to [@userinfobot](https://t.me/userinfobot).

+The `timeout` parameter is the number of seconds the bot will wait before deleting a message that contains a banned word.

+The `banWords` list contains the words that the bot will look for in messages.
+If a message contains any of these words, the bot will delete it.

 In the `.env` file add the following: